Jan Enquist: Career

 On 1 October 1980, Enquist was appointed chief of staff in the Western Military District in Skövde.
-In 1982, he was promoted to rear admiral and was appointed chief of the Coastal Fleet, serving in this position until 1985.
+In 1982, he was promoted to rear admiral and was appointed Commander-in-Chief of the Coastal Fleet, serving in this position until 1985.
 The Coastal Fleet was one of the largest and most important units of the Swedish defence and the commandership one of the most prominent and responsible senior positions that an officer in the Swedish Navy could hold.
 The era was characterized not least by feared underwater violations of Swedish territorial waters, with accompanying extensive anti-submarine warfare activities.
 He was also tasked with carrying out the biggest change in training in the Swedish Fleet since the introduction of Conscription Training System 60 (VU 60) in 1966.
 It aimed to make the ships as quickly deployable as possible.
 On 1 October 1985, Enquist assumed the position of Commanding Admiral of the Western Military District, succeeding rear admiral Bengt Rasin.
 Enquist retired on 1 October 1989 and was succeeded by Major General Bertel Österdahl.

 In addition to his military career, Enquist was a military expert at the 1970 Defence Investigation as well as a member of the delegation for the coordination of marine resource activities from 1979 to 1984.